jdleo/natural-language-imessage-search/README.md

 ### Overview

 This is a simple Python Gradio based app that allows you to search your iMessage history using natural language.
+Messages are never sent to any inference servers or any servers through this script. iMessages are stored in a `chat.db` which can be queried with regular sqlite3, and this app will only use LLM to generate the query.
+It will run the query directly on your local machine.

+#### Assumptions

+- You are using a Mac
+- Your iMessage history is stored in `~/Library/Messages/chat.db`
+- You have an OpenRouter API key (see https://openrouter.ai)

 ### Installation